metr1ckzu/azure-queue-func/README.md

 then send message via Azure Storage queue portal interface

-check the logs on your Pod.
+check the logs on your Pod